totten/hyde/README.md

 > value of `hyde_path` by calling `drush vset hyde_path /path/to/doc/root`
 > or editing `settings.php`.

-> __Tip__: Want to be sure that malicious web users can't do evil things -- that only
-> CLI users can work with this content?
-Just set the file-permissions appropriately
-> and use `settings.php` to lock-down the `hyde_path` option.

 # Add a new page

 ```